maladzenkau/image2rtsp/README.md

     topic: "/color/image_raw"  # The ROS2 topic to subscribe to
     mountpoint: "/back"        # Choose the mountpoint for the rtsp stream.
                                # This will be able to be accessed from rtsp://<server_ip>/portAndMountpoint
-    caps: "video/x-raw,framerate=10/1,width=640,height=480"
+    bitrate: "500"
+    framerate: "30"            # Make sure that your framerate corresponds to the frequency of a topic you are subscribing to
+    caps_1: "video/x-raw,framerate="
+    capr_2: "/1,width=640,height=480"
                                # Set the caps to be applied after getting the ROS2 Image and before the x265 encoder.
-    bitrate: "500"
+Ignore
+                               # framerate setting here.
     port: "8554"
-    local_only: True           # True = rtsp://127.0.0.1:port (The stream is accessible only from the local machine)
+    local_only: True           # True = rtsp://127.0.0.1:portAndMountpoint (The stream is accessible only from the local machine)
                                # False = rtsp://0.0.0.0:portAndMountpoint (The stream is accessible from the outside)
                                # For example, to access the stream running on the machine with IP = 192.168.20.20,
                                # use rtsp://192.186.20.20:portAndMountpoint
-                               # True = rtsp://127.0.0.1:portAndMountpoint (The stream is accessible only from the local machine)
-  - Save your configuration and navigate to `image2rtsp ` colcon root, source and build the package:
+  - Save your configuration and navigate to `ros2_ws` colcon root, source and build the package:
       ```bashrc
       cd ~/ros2_ws/
       colcon build --packages-select image2rtsp